sqfmi/watchy-docs/docs/getting-started.md

 ## PlatformIO Setup

 [PlatformIO](https://platformio.org/) is a compatible alternative to arduino.
-It more oriented for the command line user, but it also is more flexible and predictable in build configurations and dependency management (like libraries).
+It is more oriented for the command line user, but it also is more flexible and predictable in build configurations and dependency management (like libraries).

 It has two parts: a "core" that has the command line tools that build and upload/flash, and an "ide" which is a bunch of plugins and extensions for editors you can [find here](https://platformio.org/install/integration).